feifanz/LinkedinCrawler/README.md

       scikit_learn==0.21.2
 3) Run 'python LinkedinCrawler/server/server.py', the server will running at  http://localhost:5000/

-# How to deploy this app on cloud
+# How to deploy services on cloud
 1. Connect to cloud VM
 2. Go into the 'LinkedinCrawler/client/linkedin-cluster' folder, run 'npm run build', it will generate static files in build folder